-The Company had no full-time employees for the year ended December 31, 2011, 2010 and 2009.
+The Company utilizes third party consultants and had no full-time employees on December 31, 2013 or during the 2013 fiscal year.
 It is anticipated that we will need to add managerial, technical and administrative staff in the future in order to realize our business objectives.
-We currently outsource to outside engineers, geologists and consultants on an as-needed basis.
+We currently outsource to outside engineers, geologists and other third party consultants on an as-needed basis.